ElisabethHuhn/AndroidArchitectureExample3/README.md

   * Test UI
 * Go through the TODOs and decide whether to address them or not.
 * Assure coroutine cancellation behaves properly
+* Assure that the app behaves properly when the network is down

 # Structured Concurrency Hierarchy
 ![DataSourceExceptions.jpg](DataSourceExceptions.jpg)